Things to see and do - Galway

 Opened in 2007, a stone's throw from its former site and dominating the mouth of the River Corrib, this museum traces everyday life in the area through the ages.
 It has a remarkable exhibition on the Claddagh district and its traditions, and another ..

 Overlooking Galway Bay and situated on Quay Street, Jurys Inn Galway is a 2-minute walk from St. Nicholas' Collegiate Church.
 It offers air-conditioned rooms, a restaurant and a 24-hour reception.
 Galway Cathedral and Galway Train Station are both w..

 Eyre Square IRL - Galway

-In the centre of Galway’s bustling Quay Street, The Spanish Arch Hotel offers elegant rooms with plasma TVs and tea/coffee facilities.
-With free Wi-Fi, it boasts live music 7 days a week.
-The rooms at The Spanish Arch all include an en suite bathroo..
+In the centre of Galway’s bustling Quay Street, The Spanish Arch Hotel offers elegant rooms with plasma TVs and private en-suite facilities.
+With free Wi-Fi, it boasts live music every weekend, from traditional Irish bands to lively cover bands.
+The..

 A large basement with industrial styling; as suggested by its name, the focus here is on the quality of the ingredients, which grow in the fertile local loam.
 The talented chef understands his craft and produces modern, understated dishes with pure f..